 In your DWI or DUI case, the state prosecutor must prove you committed every element to your alleged offense beyond a reasonable doubt in order to convict you of a first DWI.
 If your lawyer is able to cast any doubt on the prosecution’s case, your DWI charges may be reduced or even dismissed.

 A conviction for a first DWI in Texas can result in very serious criminal penalties, including jail time, fines, ignition interlock installation, a possible criminal record and/or a driver’s license suspension.
 Therefore, it is necessary to consult with an experienced criminal defense lawyer in Georgetown to possible avoid harsh punishments and repercussions.

-If you have been charged with a first DWI in Georgetown, or any of the surrounding areas Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact Law Office of Michael J. Price.
-Attorney Michael J. Price is knowledgeable in all areas of Texas’ driving while intoxicated laws and will make every effort to help you avoid the most serious penalties and repercussions to your alleged offense.
+If you have been charged with a first DWI in Georgetown, or any of the surrounding areas Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact Price & Twine, PLLC.
+Attorneys Michael J. Price and James Twine are knowledgeable in all areas of Texas’ driving while intoxicated laws and will make every effort to help you avoid the most serious penalties and repercussions to your alleged offense.